croqaz/a-extractor/README.md

 ## Important

 [Clean-Mark](https://github.com/croqaz/clean-mark) already has algorithms to extract most of the info, if the website is SEO friendly, eg: it respects schema.org/Article, or Microformats, or the Open Graph protocol.<br>
-But it's not a perfect tool 🤖  and it needs help from humans 🙄
+But it's not a perfect tool 🤖  and it needs help from us humans 🙄

 ## Contributions